Eric-Chng/psccs/README.md

 * There's some flexibility in the tests if you're missing my iotms due to multiple levels of checks to see if you hit the thresholds, but works best (and may miss some thresholds due to resource removal if you dont have my iotms) with my iotms: https://api.aventuristo.net/av-snapshot?u=Prusias#a4

 ## PSCCS Specific Requirements
-* Only works as Pastamancer with CS relevant perms (thralls mandatory)
+* Only works as Pastamancer with CS relevant perms (Thralls mandatory)
 * Outfit named `CS_PM_stickknife_glitch` that has stickknife in mainhand
 * If you have kitchen royalty staff, outfit named `CS_PM_kitchenroyalty_glitch` with cheffstaff in mainhand and stickknife in offhand
+* If you have the roaring hearth, outfit named `CS_PM_roaringhearth_glitch` with the staff in mainhand and stickknife in offhand
-* If you have machine elf, modify `acquireInnerElf()` to support your clan with slime tube primed or ask Prusias for a whitelist to his clan.
+* If you have machine elf, modify `acquireInnerElf()` to support your clan with slime tube primed or ask Prusias for a whitelist to his clan (Restaurant Chill).
 * Must create a calzone of legend before starting run
 * Must have `ungulith` and `Witchess Witch` in combat lover locket
 * a source of free crafts.
 One of the skills that give 5 is enough.